TeestaNaskar/visualization-of-transcriptomics-data/README.md

-# visualization-of-transcriptomics-data
+# general visualization-of-transcriptomics-data through Volcano, Enhanced Volcano, Heatmap
-#Volcano, Enhanced Volcano, Heatmap
+This file contains multiple scripts for RNA sequencing data visualization.
+The RNA sequencing data was generated mainly from human and rat placental samples and fetal brain samples.